gwu-libraries/sfm-ui/docs/docker.rst

   avoids having to use sudo to run docker commands.
 Note that depending on how users/groups are set up, you may need to manually need to add your user to the group in ``/etc/group``.

+While Docker is available on other platforms (e.g., `Windows <https://docs.docker.com/engine/installation/windows/>`_, `Red Hat Enterprise Linux <https://docs.docker.com/engine/installation/linux/rhel/>`_), the SFM team does not have any experience running
+SFM on those platforms.

 .. _docker-helpful: